Twenty Twenty-Five

 Some scenes from this period: Osaka Castle - blossoms and happy locals

 April 17 - in Kanazawa on the first turnaround day having completed a voyage from Osaka.
 This, and the next 3 voyages, all start or end in Kanazawa and Osaka, so there will be multiple visits to many of the destination cities.
-On this charter opportunities to get of the ship were somewhat limited, but I did manage a visit to the Ritsurin Garden in Takamatsu - a favorite.
+On this charter, opportunities to get off the ship were somewhat limited, but I did manage a visit to the Ritsurin Garden in Takamatsu - a favorite.
 At Kanazawa, the blossom season was said to be about 1 week behind the cities further south, nonetheless, it was clear that the brief "sakura" season was already winding down.
-Having said that, the Castle park and Kenrokuen Garden (another favorite) still had plenty to appreciate.
+For the Japanese the beautiful but brief (perhaps only 1 week) time of the blossoms symbolizes the transience of life and impermanence of all things.
+Even while waning the Castle park and Kenrokuen Garden (another favorite) still had plenty to appreciate.
 As a change, I visited the local fish market - always fun in Japan.

 Some scenes from this period: Takamatsu: blossoms and posing locals and scenes from Ritsurin x 2; Kanazawa: cherry trees x 2, Castle wall, scenes from Kenrokuen x 4 (including fallen petals in the lake), Fish market x 3;